 It is a legal requirement that information on everyone receiving the COVID-19 vaccine given to every person is recorded on the Australian Immunisation Register (AIR).

 Yes, all Australians are encouraged to have their seasonal influenza vaccine in addition to the COVID-19 vaccine.
 It is advised to still get your flu vaccination and you will need to wait at least 7 days between your flu vaccine and each dose of the COVID-19 vaccine.

 Booster doses are additional doses for the general population aged 18 years and over, to maintain high protection against becoming infected with COVID-19.
-Current evidence shows that, from 6 months after the second dose, protection against becoming infected starts to decline, and if you become infected, you become more likely to transmit infection to other people.
+Protection against becoming infected starts to decline several months after your second dose, and if you become infected, you become more likely to transmit infection to other people.

 People who are severely immunocompromised – such as those who have received an organ transplant, people undergoing chemotherapy, immunotherapy or radiotherapy to treat cancer, and people taking medicines that severely suppress their immune system are not as well protected after the usual 2 doses of a COVID-19 vaccine.

 COVID-19 vaccines rely on your immune system to recognise the spike proteins produced by your body from the vaccine and launch a response, by creating antibodies against the actual virus that causes COVID-19.
 These antibodies are what protects you against COVID-19 infection.